Skip to Content

 6. RESPONSIBILITIES

-2. EHSRM is responsible for overseeing compliance with the permit requirements, recordkeeping of activities throughout the permit cycle, and submitting annual reports to TCEQ.
+2. EHSREM is responsible for overseeing compliance with the permit requirements, recordkeeping of activities throughout the permit cycle, and submitting annual reports to TCEQ.
 If tasks outlined in the SWMP are not completed within the five-year permit cycle, Texas State is subject to violations enforceable by the TCEQ and possible revocation of this general permit.

-4. Utilities Operations is responsible for operating and maintaining the MS4 system and applicable permanent BMPs on campus.
+4. Utilities Operations is responsible for operating and maintaining the MS4 system and applicable permanent Structural BMPs on campus.

-5. Facilities Planning, Design, and Construction is responsible for attending annual construction stormwater training, coordinating construction stormwater training for contractors, coordinating contractor compliance with all applicable provisions of the MS4 General Permit and TXR150000 Construction General Permit, and providing appropriate documentation to EHSRM when requested.
+5. Facilities Planning, Design, and Construction is responsible for attending annual construction stormwater training, coordinating construction stormwater training for contractors, coordinating contractor compliance with all applicable provisions of the MS4 General Permit and TXR150000 Construction General Permit, and providing appropriate documentation to EHSREM when requested.

-6. Responsible departments are tasked with the following items, including but not limited to: ensuring staff are maintaining training requirements, following up on corrective actions after MS4 compliance inspections, monitoring contractor compliance with contract terms and university policies relating to stormwater pollution prevention, reporting illicit discharges, and submitting routine MS4 reports to EHSRM.
+6. Responsible departments are tasked with the following items, including but not limited to: ensuring staff are maintaining training requirements, following up on corrective actions after MS4 compliance inspections, monitoring contractor compliance with contract terms and university policies relating to stormwater pollution prevention, reporting illicit discharges, and submitting routine MS4 reports to EHSREM.
 The responsible departments identified in the SWMP include, but are not limited to:

 1. Athletics;